uniasset/uniasset-old/src/omnicore/doc/rpc-api.md

 [                          // (array of JSON objects)
   {
-    "propertyid" : n,          // (number) the property identifier "balance" : "n.nnnnnnnn",  // (string) the available balance of the address "reserved" : "n.nnnnnnnn"  // (string) the amount reserved by sell offers and accepts },
+    "propertyid" : n,          // (number) the property identifier "name" : "name",           // (string) the name of the property "balance" : "n.nnnnnnnn",  // (string) the available balance of the address "reserved" : "n.nnnnnnnn", // (string) the amount reserved by sell offers and accepts "frozen" : "n.nnnnnnnn"    // (string) the amount frozen by the issuer (applies to managed properties only) },
   ...
 ]